How to Sterilise a Bottle: A Friendly Guide for Keeping Your Baby Safe and Healthy

 How do I dry and store sterilised bottles?

-Let bottles and parts air dry completely on a clean drying rack or unused dish towel.
-Avoid drying with dish towels or paper towels since they can transfer germs.
-Store dry bottles in a clean container with a lid and handle them with clean hands or tongs.
+Air dry on a clean rack or unused towel, store in a clean container, and handle with clean hands or tongs.

-Can I reuse a partially used bottle without sterilising it again?
+Can I reuse a partially used bottle without sterilising?

 Do I need to sterilise bottles if I use formula?

-Can I sterilise bottles with breast milk still inside?
+Can I sterilise bottles with breast milk inside?

-No, make sure to clean bottles thoroughly to remove all breast milk or formula before sterilising.
-Residue can reduce sterilisation effectiveness and encourage bacteria.
+No, always clean bottles first to remove milk or formula before sterilising.

 How do I handle sterilised bottles safely?

-Always wash your hands before handling sterilised bottles.
-If you can, use clean tongs to avoid transferring germs.
-Store sterilised bottles in a clean container and avoid touching the inside of the bottle or nipple.
+Wash hands before handling, use clean tongs, store in a clean container, and avoid touching inside of bottle or nipple.